enaj1125/I_Submission/README.md

 ###How the algrithm is the optimized for computation efficiency
 ####1.
 Use appropriate data structure

-Since the social network can grow very large, to make sure it is efficient to search a node, a hash table is the best choice, since the average time complexcity of a search is O(1).

-Search the graph is implemented by queue, for which the average time complexcity of insertion and deletion is O(1).
+Since the social network can grow very large, to make sure it is efficient to search a node, a hash table is the best choice, since the average time complexcity of a search is O(1).Search the graph is implemented by queue.
+The average time complexcity of insertion and deletion in queue is O(1).

 ####2. optimize the search function reset only visited node
+Reset the graph nodes is a step that consume lots of time.
+Record the visited nodes and only reset that part could improve the efficiency.

 ##Additional features could help detect fraud

-1) The degree of friend can be set to detect a n-th degree connection network, this would be helpful if interested in examining connections with higher degrees.
+In the future, the degree of friend can be set to detect a n-th degree connection network, this would be helpful if interested in examining connections with higher degrees.

+To implement any n-degree connection warning, call the function bfs_search(self, node_id1, node_id2, max_degree) and set the max_degree to n.